GoogleDistributedCloud/GDCBareMetal/README.md

 -
 GDC is Google's version of private or hybrid cloud within your own data center.
 There are 3 main versions of GDC - where GDC Connected and GDC air-gapped are Google provided hardware and software.
 We will concentrate on [GDC software only - for bare metal](https://docs.cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/concepts/about-bare-metal) formerly branded as "Anthos clusters on-prem or bare metal" - see the older 2022 GCP services list referencing Anthos - https://cloud.google.com/terms/services/index-20220713
+In late 2025 GKE took over the functions of GKE Enterprise which was itself a rebrand of Anthos in late 2023.
+When we did the L300 CEPF 10 hour lab for L300 certification in DevOps at Google (max 3 tries only) we needed to use Anthos to bring in functionality such as config sync and Anthos service mesh.
+The current GDC L300 trsining is nearly 2 years old from H1 2024.
+Therefore use the latesr 1.16.1 documentation as the final reference and not the partner traininf until it is updated for 2026. https://cloud.google.com/blog/products/containers-kubernetes/gke-enterprise-is-now-ga

 [GDCC](https://docs.cloud.google.com/distributed-cloud/edge/latest/docs/overview) - Google Distributed Cloud connected (edge)